All Books are available on Amazon and on Barnes & Noble

 Sample from the Audio Book

 The Boy Who Ran, Middle Grade novel, and winner of the 2014 Independent Publisher’s Book Awards Gold Medal for Juvenile fiction, is a parable set 6000 years ago in North America.
 It’s the story of a young boy whose village was massacred and who escaped by running into the forest.
 He was taken in by another village, but has never been able to cope with what happened and this has affected his relationship with others in the village.
 The story follows him one late summer as he tries to overcome this disability and find a place in the world.
-Read: excerpt from the book or listen to a sample from the audio book.
+Read: excerpt from the book (PDF Link) or listen to a sample from the audio book.